Articles related to baking

 Baking powder and baking soda lose their effectiveness over time, which can ruin your baking.
 Here's how to test baking powder and baking soda to make sure ...

-Baking Soda Crystals - Chemistry - About.com
+What Is Baking Soda? - Food Reference - About.com